Skip to content

 var services = new ServiceCollection();

-// Statically discovery all profiles across your entire solution
+// Statically discovers all profiles across your entire solution

 services.AddAutoMappic();